< Home

 I was not able to see clearly because a wave machine had made the water cloudy.

-The inquest heard evidence from Ms Zoe Craig-Tyler who said there were two lifeguards on duty in the area.
-It heard how Mr Prosser had only eight days of experience and had initially ignored warnings that John was on the bottom of the pool.
+The inquest heard evidence from Ms Zoe Craig-Tyler, who said two lifeguards were on duty in the area.
+It was heard that Mr Prosser had only eight days of experience and had initially ignored warnings that John was at the bottom of the pool.
 The Council’s manager of indoor and outdoor pools, Mr Chris Hughes, told the inquest (The Northern Echo, 2001):

 The number of bathers to be allowed in the water had been reduced from 625 to 416 but the Atlantis complex as a whole could accommodate 1,152 people.
 Mr Hughes said the council was now looking at installing a high-tech camera and alarm system.